RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C/01-Class-Content/10-OOP/01-Activities/09-Stu_TDD/README.md

 * Write code to test each method:

-  * The `reverse` method should take a string as an argument and return a new reversed version of the string. e.g. "Hello" should return "elloH".
+  * The `reverse` method should take a string as an argument and return a new reversed version of the string. e.g. "Hello" should return "olleH".

   * The `isPalindrome` method should take a string as an argument and return the boolean `true` if the provided string is a palindrome.
 A palindrome is a word that is the same backwards as it is forwards, e.g. "racecar".
-Return `false` is the string is not a palindrome.
+Return `false` if the string is not a palindrome.

   * The `capitalize` method should take a string as an argument and return a new string with the first letter of each word capitalized. e.g. "hello world!" should return "Hello World!".